anirudhk-tech/EcoSteps/README.md

 2. Node.js and NPM

 ## Changing Directories
 Open three terminals in EcoSteps project root.
-For reference: #1, #2, #3
+For reference: terminal #1, terminal #2, terminal #3

 Then, change directory to frontend in #1: